“Man may disregard the principle [of going the extra mile] if he chooses, but he cannot do so

 Perhaps the best ways to commemorate Extra Mile Day is by reflecting on your life and asking yourself important questions like:

 - Are you really where you want to be when it comes to relationships, work or health?

 - What could you do to improve the quality of your life?

 - How could you contribute to your local community?

 - How can you make a difference (in big or little ways)?

 And of course, you can also celebrate Extra Mile Day by preparing a healthful meal for friends and family.
-Here is a recipe for Loaded Potato Skins that will help you do just that.
+Here is a recipe for Protein-Packed Potato Skins that will help you do just that.